isaacjeon/product_sales_forecasting/README.md

-# Product Sales Forecasting Project
+# Retail Product Sales Forecasting

 This project involves the daily sales of a single style of work pants aggregrated across different sizes and colors for a single store.
 The goal is to analyze and identify important factors and trends in the data, and forecast sales for up to 28 days into the future.